Frequently Asked Questions After A Personal Injury

 If there are medical expenses remaining upon the conclusion of the case, these may be paid out of any settlement or judgment.
 This will usually depend upon whether

-- the client asks that they are paid;
+- the client asks that they be paid;

 - the client and the doctor agree this should be done; or